 Are There Any Trails At Indian Mound Reserve?

-There are a few trails available in the Indian Mound Reserve.
-These trails are:
+There are five trails available in the Indian Mound Reserve.

-- Cedar Cliff Falls via Gorge Trail and Rim Trail - an easy 4.8km trail taking an average of 58 minutes to complete.
+Cedar Cliff Falls via Gorge Trail and Rim Trail

 Be sure to check out this map for more information on the various walking trails in and around Indian Mound Reserve!